 9 Must-Sees in San Francisco This Holiday Season

-This holiday season, San Francisco's gate is open and we're ready to make up for lost time!
-Now is the perfect time for you to visit.
+This holiday season, San Francisco's gate is open and there's never been a better time to visit!
 Hotels and airfare are more affordable than other times of the year, and there's no shortage of things to do.
-Here are just 9 of the can't-miss holiday events coming to San Francisco in 2021.
+Here are just 9 of the can't-miss holiday events coming to San Francisco in 2022.

 See A Tree